Chart Color Schemes

 Albany Creek shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Albany Creek, 28.8% of residents aged 15 and above have university qualifications, slightly higher than the SA4 region average of 24.9%.
+In Albany Creek, 28.8% of residents aged 15 and above hold university qualifications, slightly higher than the SA4 region average of 24.9%.
 Bachelor degrees are most common at 20.1%, followed by postgraduate qualifications (5.5%) and graduate diplomas (3.2%).
-Vocational credentials are held by 36.2% of residents aged 15 and above, with advanced diplomas at 13.1% and certificates at 23.1%.
+Vocational credentials are also prevalent, with 36.2% of residents aged 15 and above holding such qualifications.

+This includes advanced diplomas (13.1%) and certificates (23.1%).
 Educational participation is high, with 30.0% of residents currently enrolled in formal education.
-This includes 10.2% in primary education, 9.7% in secondary education, and 5.5% pursuing tertiary education.
+This comprises 10.2% in primary education, 9.7% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education